forum-app-team/fa-auth/readme.md

 | GET    | /api/auth/test-protected | 200            | `{ "message": "Test successful" }`                                                              |
 | POST   | /api/auth/test-protected | 200            | `{ "message": "Test successful", "content": req.body }`                                         |

-### Fetching from the Front End
-The access token is now stored **in the Authorization header** instead of the cookies.
-You can obtain an access token from the `/login` endpoint or the newly added `/refresh` endpoint.
-Below are some minimal examples of fetching the protected endpoints from the front end:

 ### Error Codes
 The API returns standard HTTP status codes to indicate the outcome of requests.
 Below is a summary of the main codes used:
 | Code   | Status                | Description / Scenario                                                                                             |